teamforus/research/poc015-cryptography/README.md

-## poc015-encryption-sign-and-check-signature
+## poc015-cryptography

 ### Background / Context
+**Goal:**
-**Goal:** Sign data using a private key and check the signature using the corresponding public key.
+1. Sign data using a private key and check the signature using the corresponding public key.
+2. Encrypt and decrypt data using both symmetric and asymmetric cyphers.

 **Target platforms:**
 * iOS